 Current country of residence “from” and “to” date?

-“From” is the date you entered Canada.
-“To” is the expiry date of your study permit.
+“From” is the date you entered Canada; “To” is the date of your study permit expires.

 What is a designated language testing agency

-IELTS, TOEFL or TEF; even if your results have expired answer “yes” if you took one of these exams.
+IELTS, CELPIP or TEF; answer “yes” even if your results have expired.

 What is my Street No.?